ComputerScienceHouse/altctrl/README.md

 In the second terminal navigate to this repo and run, `cargo run --bin garfanzo > {result of tty}`

+### Activating i2c feature
+By default the i2c feature is enabled for this crate.
+To test this crate on a different machine this feature must be disabled.

+To disable the i2c feature add `--features=no_i2c` to the cargo command.
+Ex: `cargo run --features=no_i2c --bin garfanzo`

 ### Setting up usb gadget
 Altctrl communicates with the client over the rpi zero's data usb port.
 The rpi must be configured to allow serial over usb.